Live View

 Metrics gathered are as follows:

-• Amount of (un)handled tasks by the team today
+• Amount of (un)handled tasks by the service team today

 • Average time callers spent in queue today (not including IVR-time)